richi-coder/dashboard-API/README.md

 # dashboardAPI
-For controlling visits and clicks in my portfolio pages.
+For controlling visits and clicks in my portfolio pages using CountAPI (Fetch)